Some weak indivisibility results in ultrahomogeneous metric spaces: Introduction.

-The proof of each of those results requires the use of a deep theorem: the proof of Theorem \ref{thm:ageind} is based on a central result of Matou\v{s}ek and R\"odl in Euclidean Ramsey theory, while the proof of Theorem \ref{thm:notweak} lies on a strong form of the Odell-Schlumprecht distortion theorem in Banach space theory.
+The proof of this result requires the use of a deep theorem due to Matou\v{s}ek and R\"odl in Euclidean Ramsey theory.
+As for the negation of weak indivisibility of $\s _{\Q}$, its proof is conditioned by the validity of a strong form of the Odell-Schlumprecht distortion theorem in Banach space theory, see Section \ref{section:age not weak} for more details.